DavidWilliamsQA/HobbyProject/README.md

-Coverage: SonarQube-86.9%, JUnit-90%
+Coverage: SonarQube-97.2%, JUnit-98%
 # Hobby Project (Playbook Pro)

-This project took advantage of various technologies such as Google Cloud Platform (GCP), MySQL database, SonarQube, Nexus, Java, JUnit, Selenium, TestNG and Mockito to create an inventory management system.
-The project used Java as its code base, and was packaged using a Continuous Integration (CI) pipeline tool, Jenkins.
+This project took advantage of various technologies such as Google Cloud Platform (GCP), MySQL database, SonarQube, Nexus, Java, Spring, Javascript, CSS, HTML, JUnit, Selenium, TestNG and Mockito to create a full-stack application.

+The project used Java as its code base using the Spring framework.
+It also consisted of a front-end website which controlled and interacted with the back-end via API calls.
+The application was packaged using a Continuous Integration (CI) pipeline tool, Jenkins.

 The Project Documentation folder contains the surefire report, extent report, risk assessment, the ERD and the presentation.